One-to-One Laptop Program

-CCSS Institutes a One-to-One Laptop Program in Grades 6-12 This Year
+CCSS Institutes a One-to-One Laptop Program in Grades 3-12

 Central Community School System is investing in its students today, their futures, and the Central community with the incorporation of a One-to-One Laptop Program.
-This program will provide access to technology resources for all students in grades 6-12 to prepare them for an ever-changing workforce.
+This program provides access to technology resources for all students in grades 3-12 to prepare them for an ever-changing workforce.

 The district goals for the program include increased student achievement and learning with an emphasis on developing the knowledge and problem-solving skills required for the establishment of a changing workforce; access to equal educational opportunities through access to technology; increased student engagement, resulting in increased attendance; student ownership of learning, and reduced off-task behaviors; increased student-centered instruction; and opportunities for students to be academically empowered.
 One of the many positive results is that students will become respectful digital citizens who are responsible with technology.